-The word “God” does not appear in the original Hebrew or Greek manuscripts of the Bible.
-“God” is an old English word which developed from an Indo-European word, meaning “that which is invoked,” which is also the ancestor of the German word Gott and the Danish “Gud,” both meaning “God.”
+The name “God” is one of many names of the Divine Creator.
+The word “God” does not appear in the original Hebrew or Greek manuscripts of the Bible, as this particular name came into being much later in human history.
+“God” is an old English word which developed from an Indo-European word, meaning “that which is invoked”—which is also the predecessor of the German word Gott and the Danish “Gud,” both meaning “God.”

 The existence of God is taken for granted in the Bible.
 There is nowhere any argument to prove it.
 He who disbelieves this truth is spoken of as one devoid of understanding (Psalm 14:1).

 The arguments generally adduced by theologians in proof of God’s existence are:

 The a priori argument, which is the testimony afforded by reason.

 The a posteriori argument, by which we proceed logically from the facts of experience to causes.
 These arguments are:

 The cosmological, by which it is proved that there must be a First Cause of all things, for every effect must have a cause.